Canadian Centre for Child Protection: Reports

-In 2018-2019, Cybertip.ca processed 1,474,075 reports, marking a 945% increase from 2017-18.
+In 2018–2019, Cybertip.ca processed 1,474,075 reports, marking a 945% increase from 2017 to 2018.
 Of the reports processed, 98% were attributed to Project Arachnid; Of the child sexual exploitation reports processed, 99% were forwarded to law enforcement agencies, child welfare agencies, and/or INHOPE member hotlines, or a notice was sent to an electronic service provider; nearly 1.2 million notices were issued to electronic service providers in relation to child sexual abuse material detected on their service.

 Kids in the Know

 Kids in the Know (KIK) is a national, interactive safety education program, helping to increase students' personal safety and reduce their risk of victimization, both online and offline.
 Launched in 2004, Kids in the Know was created to help children from kindergarten to high school using the unique information taken into account from the operation of Cybertip.ca.
 The program meets the curricula outcomes mandated by ministries of education in all jurisdictions across Canada.